testbughub/L4Menu/README.md

 Done!

 ## Running
-This can be used inside RetroPie menu, however, to change paths, you need a keyboard.
+This can be used inside RetroPie menu, however to change paths, you need a keyboard.
+(run with sudo)

 ## Server Samba
 For syncing to work, you need to share certain paths with samba on your server.